 4. Create your Pebble supply

 Pebbles are hard to get.
 Makes sense, right?
-They are much heavier for little critters to carry than Berries, Resin and Twigs!
+They are much heavier for little critters to carry than Berries, Resin, and Twigs!

-Unless you draw a Forest card with a Pebble or an any resource icon on it, there’s only the one exclusive basic location where you can get Pebbles.
+Unless you draw a Forest card with a Pebble or any resource icon on it, there’s only one exclusive basic location where you can get Pebbles.
 And that very quickly gets blocked by other players because everyone needs Pebbles to build most of their Constructions.

 Cards that give you Pebbles

 There are a few cards that will keep Pebbles rolling your way.

 - Mine – Gain 1 Pebble [Green]